bh2smith/wraptor-agent/README.md

     }]
   },
   meta: {
-    safeUrl: string // URL to view the transaction in Safe UI }
+    description: string // Description of the transaction }
 }
 ```